For most of us, we have forgotten what we did 4 years ago.

 Scouring the various fundraising websites, it is not difficult to find many crowd-sourcing efforts that are illness-related.

 Just key in the word ‘cancer’ and find out for yourself.

 You will be shocked by how often this search term appears.

 These questions should be running through your mind by now.

-Do you have sufficient coverage when illness or accidents strike?
+Do you have sufficient coverage when illnesses or accidents strike?

 Have you upgraded your hospitalization plan?

-And just how long you need your policies?
+And just how long do you need your policies?

 Underinsurance will land you in similar stories.